minnojs/minno-time/resources/tutorials/overview.md

 ### Collecting the data
 All the data that is recorded by the player is sent to a URL of your choosing.
 Tasks may vary greatly so we give you the flexibility to send whatever data you need and process it however you see fit.

+### Learn how to use PIP
+This was only a short overview of the player.
+There are many ways to learn how to use it.
+We recommend you first see some examples for code.
+Start with the [hello world example](hello.md).
+Then, to understand better the syntax used in that example, read a little about [Javascript objects](javascript.md).